 And, thousands of miles eastward there's grins on the faces of a handful of nerds who can now look forward to adding the grownup's version of a rare trading card, filling perhaps a long sought-after keyhole in a nearly complete collection!

 And really, that's just about the entirety of pure europium's uses.
 Funny because while in this elemental state the metal is truly and utterly useless (it is, as mentioned above, too soft, expensive and prone to corrosion) it is eagerly bought and sold by big companies worldwide.
 If the rare metal hits a bump in production it's enough to give execs an ulcer for flat panel makers cannot do without this rare commodity lest their screens be made minus the color red.
 Not a good thing.
 It also finds a presence in many different electronics parts, in chemistry and a number of other uses known but to those who make the stuff we need in this modern life.

 And well, there you have it.
 Let's raise a toast to an imaginary factory schlep who no doubt cursed for hours while figuring out how to make us pure europium metal cubes.

 Now - to the nitty gritty.
 In case you didn't read the overlong intro these cubes are fragile.
 Held between thumb and index fingers it could foreseeably be squished like a jelly bean.
 And there's also the environment to worry about.
-To protect them each cube is now fully enclosed in a glass ampule with pure argon gas which prevents corrosion.
+To protect them each cube is now fully enclosed in a glass ampule with pure argon gas to prevent corrosion.